 Given that you can count on your hamster having a near-zero chance of survival in the wild, you may have second thoughts about releasing it.

 That’s a good thing.

 After all, you love your hamster deep down, but you just can’t take care of it for one reason or another.
 You don’t want to kill it.

 Luckily, there are plenty of other alternatives to releasing your hamster into the wild.
 Here are some of them:

 - Ask your family and friends if they know of anyone who might want a hamster.
-A friend or a friend might just be interested.
+A friend of a friend might just be interested.
 You never know without asking!
-Make sure they know what’s at stake and what they’ll need to care for a hamster.
+Make sure they know what's at stake and what they'll need to care for a hamster.

 - If you’re not having any luck with the people you know, you can always turn to the Internet.
 You can join groups and post a listing on social media offering up your hamster.
 Do not try to get money for your pet.
 Instead, focus on finding the best possible forever home for your hamster.
 Interview prospective adopters and make sure they are committed to providing the hamster with good care.

 - Call your local shelter.
 Some shelters will accept small pets too.
 Be prepared to bring them the cage and all other associated equipment so they'll be able to keep your hamster while waiting for adopters.